Sketch-Turner/AWBW-Damage-Calculator-Plus/README.md

 ![First Attack Valid Changes](images/tutorial/root_valid.png)

 All changes made in the past will update future attacks.
 Changes that would be possible (Green) are allowed (e.g. Defender loses a Comm Tower or Attacker gains a Comm Tower).
-Changes that would contradict something in the past are not allowed (e.g. Defender terrain changes in the middle of Attacker's turn).
+Changes that would contradict something in the past (Red) are not allowed (e.g. Defender terrain changes in the middle of Attacker's turn).
 Once a COP or SCOP has been activated, all future attacks must also have it activated.

 ![Follow-Up Attack Valid Changes](images/tutorial/follow_up_valid.png)